xoap-io/xoap-packer-templates/README.md

 #### AMI-IDs

-> Be aware of the fact that AMI-Ids are region specific when defining them in the configuration.
+> Be aware of the fact that AMI-Ids are region-specific when defining them in the configuration.

 #### Username and Password

-> Don´t change the winrm user and password because "Administrator" must be specified and the password is generated during the Packer build.
+> Do not change the winrm user and password because "Administrator" must be specified and the password is generated during the Packer build.

 #### Sysprep and Password retrieval